-Therefore, it is possible that hon-ip[1] contains the source IP of $p_1$ and hon-dstport[1] the destination IP of $p_2$ while the operator's intention was that both variables refer to the same packet.
+Since this program processes many packets simultaneously, it has an implicit race condition: if packets p_1 and p_2 , both destined to the honeypot, enter the network from port 1 and get reordered, each may visit hon-ip and hon-dstport in a different order (if the variables reside in different locations).
+Therefore, it is possible that hon-ip[1] contains the source IP of p_1 and hon-dstport[1] the destination port of p_2 while the operator's intention was that both variables refer to the same packet.
 To establish such properties for a collection of state variables, programmers can use network transactions by simply enclosing a series of statements in an atomic block.
 Atomic blocks co-locate their enclosed state variables so that a series of updates can be made to appear atomic.